 The secondary material inputs are critical in this phase of the model as it expresses the energy saving potential of using materials with high recyclable utility to reduce demand on the more energy intensive primary resource extraction and processing phase.
 For example, recycled aluminum requires 95% less total energy when compared to virgin aluminum production alone (CU, 2013).
 Recycled steel requires 33% less total energy to produce when compared to the production of steel from virgin materials alone (Johnson et al., 2008).
 In the copper industry, raw material mining uses about 20 percent of the total energy requirement, milling around 40 percent, and smelting, converting, and refining the remaining 40 percent (U.S. Congress, Office of Technology Assessment, 1988).
 Therefore, using secondary recycled materials in vehicle production reduces the need for raw material mining and in turn radically decreases GER.

-In model year 2015, with primary vehicle structures composed of steel, high-strength steel, aluminum and even reinforced carbon fiber, it is critically important to model the appropriate allocation of primary to secondary material inputs and directly related impacts.
-To the same point, manufacturers have also experimented in 2016 with different materials in body panels to lessen vehicle weight, particularly in alternatively powered vehicles that incur an often significant vehicle weight disadvantage from large batteries, power converters and electric motors.
+In model year 2017, with primary vehicle structures composed of steel, high-strength steel, aluminum and even reinforced carbon fiber, it is critically important to model the appropriate allocation of primary to secondary material inputs and directly related impacts.
+To the same point, manufacturers have also experimented with different materials in body panels to lessen vehicle weight, particularly in alternatively powered vehicles that incur an often significant vehicle weight disadvantage from large batteries, power converters and electric motors.
 These material inputs are important considerations in the Vehicle Model.

 With a categorized bill of materials, and the GER and GHG emissions calculated for primary and secondary material inputs, the model then begins to reconstruct components of the vehicle in the factory gate.
 The vehicle components described by the Argonne National Laboratory were incorporated into the Vehicle Model to assess energy intensity of component manufacturing followed by vehicle assembly.
 Based on the extensive work in this area already conducted by Argonne, including but not limited to research on assembly plant processes and energy use through body welding, assembly and painting (life-cycle of paint included), our model adopted the Argonne framework in this space, but extracted elements of this work so as to make applicable to specific vehicles, rather than generic vehicle models.